vkakerbeck/tbp.monty/README.md

 You can find detailed instructions on how to install the project requirements and how to get started [here](https://thousandbrainsproject.readme.io/docs/getting-started)

 # Current Performance
-We regularly evaluate this system against a set of sensorimotor tasks, summarized in the **[benchmark experiments](./benchmarks/configs/)**.
+We regularly evaluate this system against a set of sensorimotor tasks, and report results in **[benchmark experiments](./benchmarks/)**.
 Any time a functional change is made to the code, these experiments are rerun, and results are updated.
+Configs for these experiments can be found in the [conf/experiment/](./conf/experiment/) folder.

 You can find our current performance on these benchmarks as well as an explanation of them [here](https://thousandbrainsproject.readme.io/docs/benchmark-experiments).